soma-gyore/soma-gyore-blog/content/posts/breached-password.md

 The database is a text file that contains the leaked passwords hashes followed by the exact count of how many times that password was seen in the source data breaches.

 HIBP provides an [API](https://haveibeenpwned.com/API/v3) but here's the thing: it has a rate limit of one request per 1500 milliseconds.
-This means it's not suitable for using it in production.
+This means it isn't suitable for using it in production.

 Yet, there is way, and this article is all about me showing you that way.